-ACTIVITY 2022-02: The AHA has switched to a triennial reexamination schedule for all households except for households classified as zero income, Veterans Affairs Supportive Housing (VASH) participants, Stability Voucher (SV) participants, and Emergency Housing Choice Voucher (EHV) participants who will have annual reexaminations.
-The AHA will continue to check for families meeting the zero income conditions twice a year (normally January and July) and schedule an annual reexamination as appropriate.
+ACTIVITY 2022-02: The AHA has switched to a triennial reexamination schedule for all households except families receiving zero income or less than \$5,000 per adult annually in income, VASH, SV or EHV participants who will receive annual recertifications.
+AHA will check for families meeting the zero income conditions twice a year (normally January and July) and schedule an annual reexamination as appropriate.